amd/ZenDNN/docs/operator/auto_tuner.md

-(Copyright (c) 2025 Advanced Micro Devices, Inc. All rights reserved.)
+(Copyright (c) 2025-2026 Advanced Micro Devices, Inc. All rights reserved.)

-# ZenDNN* AutoTuner
+# ZenDNN AutoTuner

-The **ZenDNN* AutoTuner** is an intelligent performance optimization component that automatically selects the best-performing algorithm for operations at runtime.
+The **ZenDNN AutoTuner** is an intelligent performance optimization component that automatically selects the best-performing algorithm for operations at runtime.
 It dynamically evaluates multiple backend implementations and caches the optimal choice for specific workload characteristics, eliminating the need for manual algorithm selection and tuning.

 ## Overview